-There are lots of benefits to using video consultations, including:
+There are lots of benefits to using video consultations:

-- Saving you time and money by removing the need to travel to your appointment
+- Your time and money is saved by removing the need to travel to your appointment.

-- Reducing disruption to your day, by reducing the amount of time needed to attend your appointment
+- Your day is disrupted less, by reducing the amount of time needed to attend your appointment.

-- Reducing the carbon emissions associated with travel
+- Carbon emissions associated with travel are reduced.

-- Reducing the spread of infectious diseases such as COVID-19, by avoiding face-to-face contact
+- The risk of spreading infectious diseases such as Coronavirus (COVID-19), by avoiding face-to-face contact, is reduced.

-Why is the NHS using video consultations as part of its COVID-19 response?
+Why is the NHS using video consultations as part of its Coronavirus (COVID-19) response?

-Using video consultations supports with the NHS’ COVID-19 response by:
+Using video consultations supports with the NHS’ Coronavirus (COVID-19) response by:

-I have been offered a face-to-face appointment but do not want to come to the hospital because of COVID-19 – what should I do?
+I have been offered a face-to-face appointment but do not want to come to the hospital because of Coronavirus (COVID-19) – what should I do?

 Some face-to-face appointments will be necessary over this period.
 The decision on whether an appointment takes place face-to-face, on video or by telephone is taken by an expert clinician based on your individual care needs.
 If you are worried about attending a face-to-face appointment, please contact the number on your appointment letter.
 It may be possible to offer you an appointment by telephone or video instead.